Who Are TransUnion? Everything You Need to Know About TransUnion

 Lenders like to see that you can manage your money well.
 By not borrowing up to your credit limit you’re showing that you’re in control of your spending.
 If you can, try to keep your borrowing to around 30% of your credit limit.

-What are some alternatives to TransUnion?
+What are Some Alternatives to TransUnion?

 TransUnion is one of the top three Credit Reference Agencies in the UK.
 To find out what Experian or Equifax are reporting on you, you’d have to go direct to them.